-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Whitakers is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Whitakers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Whitakers is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Whitakers who work in office and administrative support (9.06%), management occupations (8.39%), and maintenance occupations (7.38%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Whitakers is worth considering.

 As is often the case in a small town, Whitakers doesn't have a public transportation system that people use for their commute.

 The population of Whitakers has one of the lowest overall levels of education in the country: only 5.38% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.

 The per capita income in Whitakers in 2018 was $15,434, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $61,736 for a family of four.
 Whitakers also has one of the higher rates of people living in poverty in the nation, with 30.05% of its population below the federal poverty line.

 Whitakers is a very ethnically-diverse town.
 The people who call Whitakers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whitakers residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Whitakers include Irish, English, German, Scots-Irish, and Italian.